February 7, 2024

 The Irish government introduced the paternity leave policy to allow fathers to bond with their newborn or adopted child during the crucial early stages of development.

-However, worker’s participation in this scheme is still low as many Irish employers don’t supplement the government-provided benefits with additional salary top-ups.
+However, worker’s participation in this scheme can be low as many Irish employers don’t supplement the government-provided benefits with additional salary top-ups.

 But it doesn’t have to be that way.